 After the conservation district failed to pass the vote, some residents are continuing to work on fighting further development.
 The first plan involves the aforementioned lot plans, and the second is establishing zoning exceptions for the neighborhood that don’t fall under the conservation umbrella.

-According to Reed, community organizers will be me to discuss their next plans after recent meetings with Knight.
+According to Reed, community organizers will be meeting to discuss their next plans after recent meetings with Knight.

 “Inappropriate development can erase a neighborhood little by little,” Reed said.
-At the meeting, Reed said the goal is to marshall the forces and reorganize after the conservation district bid was denied.
+For the meeting, Reed said the goal is to marshall the forces and reorganize after the conservation district bid was denied.